Adetec/FEND-C5-QA/README.md

 ### Q2.
 Problem with python server

-When I run the following command lin on my terminal to start the server
+When I run the following command line on my terminal to start the server

 ```bash
 python3 -m http.server 8000
 ```

 I get bunch of error lines, it says: **Address already in use**

 ```bash
 python3 -m http.server 8000
 Traceback (most recent call last):